oelin/chime/README.md

     .end()           // </div>
 ```

-To reduce boilerplate, Chime also provides the `top()` function which automatically closes all unclosed tags.
+To reduce boilerplate, Chime also provides the `top()` function which returns the root element of a tree.
 For example, consider this set of nested `div` elements:

 ```js
 Element('div')